squady/anchor_borrow_earn_bot/readme.md

 # What can it do

 ## Show your Anchor datas
-- current TVL
+- current LTV
-- Target TVL
+- Target LTV
-- Max allowed TVL
+- Max allowed LTV
-- Min allowed TVL
+- Min allowed LTV
 - Current bLuna price
 - Liquidation price
 - Borrowed amount